DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-- Only really useful for Canon and Nikon cameras.
-You see the full list of compatible cameras here
+- It’s only really useful for Canon and Nikon cameras.
+You can see the full list of compatible cameras here

 - Only available for Windows.

-If you own one of the compatible cameras (especially Nikon) and want a free webcam software (with watermark) go check out SparkoCam.
+If you own one of the compatible cameras (especially Nikon) and want free webcam software (with a watermark), check out SparkoCam.